 The VoD resource management system will treat AO customers on a fair and equal basis.
 This implies that the resource management will take into account that the bandwidth that can be allocated dynamically by a number of simultaneous streams generated on a node and VoD serving area is in proportion to the relative weight of the AO customer base on that node/area.

-AO VoD media assets will be encoded conform existing parameter and bandwidth, currently SD or HD.
-No bandwidth/encoding quality variants will be allowed different from standards.
+AO VoD media assets will be encoded conform existing Wyre parameter and bandwidth, currently SD or HD.
+No bandwidth/encoding quality variants will be allowed different from Wyre standards.
 (Reason is to keep bandwidth resource management consistent).
-Catalogue publishing windows (updates becoming available to STB) will be the same as for .
+Catalogue publishing windows (updates becoming available to STB) will be the same as for Wyre.

-The resource manager has a real-time and accurate view at any moment in time on the available VoD streaming resources on per video pump and per HFC VoD serving area level.
+The Wyre resource manager has a real-time and accurate view at any moment in time on the available VoD streaming resources on per video pump and per HFC VoD serving area level.
 VoD order requests may not always be granted since a CDN server typically has a fixed boundary for the rate of request it can handle or the number of simultaneous streams that it can send out at any time.
 In addition boundaries at HFC node level exist with respect to the available bandwidth capacity allocated to VoD.
 SD and HD require different bandwidth capacity.
 Pause actions, introduced by the user via RCU trick play commands cannot be applied for an unlimited time as during pause the resources need to be kept reserved.
 Therefore paused streams are automatically released after a time-out period by the VDP.

-Video Pump (CDN) media stream delivery to AO STB
+Wyre Video Pump (CDN) media stream delivery to AO STB

 General

-In summary, the CDN delivers media streams to the STB`s of individual AO customers via one or more DVB_C QAM`s dedicated to VoD containing dynamically generated MPTS`s.
+In summary, the Wyre CDN delivers media streams to the STB`s of individual AO customers via one or more DVB_C QAM`s dedicated to VoD containing dynamically generated MPTS`s.

 Physical Transport connections